screeny05/jquery.pointer-events-polyfill/README.md

 ## Changelog

+* 0.2.2 - add namespace to the subscribed events, add first basic tests
 * 0.2.1 - documentation
 * 0.2.0 - change css-detection to use recursive traversion, detecting `pointer-events: none|all` on parent-elements
 * 0.1.0 - initial version